-DP World’s Fairview Container Terminal expanded its capacity to 1.35 million TEUs through a project completed in Fall 2017.
-The next phase of Fairview Container Terminal expansion is expected to begin construction in Q1 2020, increasing terminal capacity to 1.8 million TEUs by 2022.
+-DP World’s Fairview Container Terminal expanded its capacity to 1.6 million TEUs through a project completed in summer 2022.
+The next phase of Fairview Container Terminal expansion is expected to complete in 2024 increasing terminal capacity to 1.8 millions TEUs.

-Vopak Pacific Canada is currently working through the regulatory and permitting process to develop a bulk liquids terminal offering handling, storage and ship loading for commodities such as propane, methanol and diesel.
-Vopak is targeting a final investment decision at the end of 2020 followed by two years of construction.
+-Vopak Pacific Canada is currently working through the regulatory and permitting process to develop a bulk liquids terminal offering handling, storage and ship loading for commodities such as propane, methanol and diesel.
+Vopak is targeting a final investment decision at the beginning of 2023 followed by two+ years of construction.
 For more information please see https://www.vopak.com/vopak-pacific-canada

-For more information on these proposed developments and others, visit our website here55.
+For more information on these proposed developments and others, visit our website here51.

 7.3 PORT LOCATION

 The Prince Rupert Harbour limits are shown on Canadian Charts 3957 and 3958 and described in British Columbia Coast Sailing Directions PAC 205.53 Porpoise Harbour, Ridley Island, and Lelu Island are included within the Prince Rupert Harbour limits.

 The Port of Prince Rupert and the approaches are covered by Canadian Charts 3957, 3958, 3955, 3964 and Admiralty Chart 2435.
 Further information is available in PAC 205 Inner Passage – Queen Charlotte Sound to Chatham Sound,54 published by the Canadian Hydrographic Service, or the Admiralty Sailing Directions NP 26, British Columbia Pilot.